 To graduate with the IU Online RN to BSN, you must complete a total of 120 credit hours.
 You may be able to transfer an associate degree or up to 64 credit hours from a regionally accredited two-year college or diploma program.

 - Nursing credits prior to admission to the RN to BSN (34–35 credit hours)

 - General education courses (30 credit hours) e.g., 3 credits from each of the following competencies: Written Communication; Speaking and Listening; Quantitative Reasoning; Social and Behavioral Ways of Knowing; Humanistic and Artistic Ways of Knowing; Scientific Ways of Knowing, and then 12 hours of additional general education coursework.

 - Nursing required courses (33 credit hours—nine required courses and a choice of two electives)

-- Other courses of student's choosing (21–23 credit hours) Students can take nursing electives to fulfill this requirement.
+- Other courses of student's choosing (21–23 credit hours).
+Students can take nursing electives to fulfill this requirement.

-IU Online provides quick and easy access to tools, tips, and IU resources to help you succeed, including:
+IU Online provides friendly services and resources to help you succeed.